Mitigation of limit cycle oscillations in a turbulent thermoacoustic system via delayed acoustic self-feedback: Conclusions

 \section{Conclusions}

 In summary, we demonstrate the mitigation of thermoacoustic instability (i.e., limit cycle oscillations) in a bluff body stabilized turbulent combustor by inducing a delayed acoustic self-feedback in the system.
-The complex closed-loop coupling between acoustics, hydrodynamics, and flame dynamics present inside the turbulent combustor during thermoacoustic instability is disrupted when optimal delayed acoustic self-feedback is introduced in the system.
-This self-feedback is achieved by coupling the acoustic field of the system to itself, using a connecting tube attached near the pressure anti-node position of the acoustic standing wave.
-We observe a significant suppression of thermoacoustic instability in the combustor when the length of the coupling tube is approximately 3/8 times the wavelength of the fundamental acoustic mode established in the combustor during the state of thermoacoustic instability.
-The amplitude of the acoustic pressure fluctuations during the state of suppression is comparable to that observed for the state of stable operation (combustion noise) in the system.
-We find that the mitigation of thermoacoustic instability is associated with a gradual decrease in the amplitude of acoustic pressure oscillations and a shift in their dominant frequency toward lower values.
-Furthermore, we notice that the dynamical behavior of acoustic pressure fluctuations changes from the state of limit cycle oscillations to aperiodic oscillations via intermittent oscillations during the suppression of thermoacoustic instability.
-The synchronization of the global heat release rate and acoustic pressure fluctuations, observed during the uncoupled state of thermoacoustic instability, breaks down gradually and the oscillations become desynchronized as the system approaches the state of a significant suppression.
+The complex closed-loop coupling between acoustics, hydrodynamics, and flame dynamics developed during thermoacoustic instability is disrupted when optimal delayed acoustic self-feedback is introduced in the system.
+This delayed self-feedback is achieved by coupling the acoustic field of the combustor to itself, using a connecting tube attached near the pressure anti-node position of the acoustic standing wave.
+We observe a significant suppression of thermoacoustic instability when the length of the coupling tube is approximately 3/8 times the wavelength of the fundamental acoustic mode established during the state of thermoacoustic instability in the combustor.
+The amplitude of the acoustic pressure fluctuations during the state of suppression is comparable to that observed for the state of stable operation (combustion noise).
+As the length of the coupling tube is increased, we find that the mitigation of thermoacoustic instability is associated with a gradual decrease in the amplitude of acoustic pressure oscillations and a shift in their dominant frequency toward lower values.
+Furthermore, we notice that the dynamical behavior of acoustic pressure fluctuations changes from the state of limit cycle oscillations to low-amplitude chaotic oscillations via intermittent oscillations during the suppression of thermoacoustic instability.
+The synchronization of the global heat release rate and acoustic pressure fluctuations, observed during the uncoupled state of thermoacoustic instability, breaks down gradually and the oscillations become desynchronized as the system approaches the state of amplitude death.
 During this state, we do not observe any coherent structures of acoustic power production in the reaction field as witnessed during thermoacoustic instability.
 We also notice the disintegration of acoustic power sources in the flow field during the state of suppression of oscillations, which happens due to the destruction of the local coupling between acoustic pressure and heat release rate fluctuations in the spatial field of the combustor.